 To assist this process, spectators, especially visiting supporters, should be advised about the location and layout of the stadium and recommended transit/approach routes before the event.
+Disabled spectators should also be provided with information on designated accessible entrances, accessible parking areas and drop-off and pick-up points.

 They should also be forewarned about stadium entry arrangements and ground/stadium regulations, (see Appendix 16) on crucial matters like prohibited items and behavioural constraints and any searching procedures but also positive messages welcoming supporters to the stadium.